Sanshin Zen Community

 Uchiyama Rōshi wrote, “Doing zazen means to actualize the reality of life.
 Zazen is the self which is only self without any playing with toys.”
 Join us for this one-day Introduction to Sesshin to learn more about what he meant and how you can bring this mind of sesshin into your life.

-Note that virtual participation is welcome throughout, though some aspects of the workshop (such as instruction on zendo & oryoki forms) will be less accessible to those not physically in the room.
+• Note that you may register to participate virtually throughout, though some aspects of the workshop (such as instruction on zendo & oryoki forms) will be less accessible to those not physically in the room.
 To participate online for some or all of the day, please use the "Offer what you can" registration option below.

 Workshop schedule